 Besides being subject to criminal penalties that may include fines and jail time, boat operators convicted of boating under the influence may also be held civilly liable for any boating accidents they cause, as well as for all the resulting injuries and damages to those onboard the watercrafts involved.

 Boat operators owe a duty to everyone else on the water to act as a reasonably prudent boat operator would act under the same or similar circumstances, and to obey all applicable boating laws and regulations.
 Whenever a boat operator breaches this duty of care and injuries and damages result, the boat operator can be subject to both criminal and civil liability.

 The most common examples of negligent boat operation include:

 - Operating a boat in an unauthorized area

 - Operating a boat without the proper experience or training

 - Operating a boat without the proper license or registration

 Contact an Ocala Boat Accident Attorney Today to Discuss Your Case

 Ocala boat accidents can lead to serious and catastrophic injuries, and operator negligence poses a significant hazard to the public at large.
 If you suffered injury in a boating accident, an Ocala boat accident lawyer may be able to assist you with your case.

-A lawyer can help you obtain monetary compensation for all the injuries and damages you sustained in a boating accident, including compensation for medical bills, lost wages, pain and suffering, inconvenience, emotional distress, mental anguish, and permanency.
+A lawyer from the Glover Law Firm can help you obtain monetary compensation for all the injuries and damages you sustained in a boating accident, including compensation for medical bills, lost wages, pain and suffering, inconvenience, emotional distress, mental anguish, and permanency.
 Call today to schedule a consultation.